jemcafe/AWS-Uploader/README.md

 We're going to start with the backend, since it's the most important part of this app.
 You can use [postman](https://www.getpostman.com/) to test HTTP requests without the need of a front end for now, but we will have a front end as well.

-Okay, let's create the sever.
+Okay, let's setup the sever.

 In the root folder create a new folder named server, and in that folder create a ne file named index.js
 ```